XPO, Inc. (NYSE:XPO) Receives $128.18 Average PT from Brokerages

-XPO, Inc. (NYSE:XPO – Get Free Report) has been assigned a consensus recommendation of “Moderate Buy” from the seventeen research firms that are presently covering the company, MarketBeat.com reports.
-One investment analyst has rated the stock with a sell recommendation, fifteen have assigned a buy recommendation and one has given a strong buy recommendation to the company.
-The average 1-year price target among analysts that have updated their coverage on the stock in the last year is $129.29.
+Shares of XPO, Inc. (NYSE:XPO – Get Free Report) have earned an average rating of “Moderate Buy” from the seventeen ratings firms that are presently covering the stock, Marketbeat.com reports.
+One analyst has rated the stock with a sell rating, fifteen have assigned a buy rating and one has assigned a strong buy rating to the company.
+The average 12 month price objective among brokers that have covered the stock in the last year is $129.29.

-A number of research analysts have commented on XPO shares.
+XPO has been the topic of a number of recent research reports.
 Stifel Nicolaus increased their price target on shares of XPO from $120.00 to $125.00 and gave the company a “buy” rating in a research report on Monday, August 5th.
-TD Cowen dropped their price target on XPO from $143.00 to $142.00 and set a “buy” rating for the company in a research note on Thursday.
-Stephens reaffirmed an “overweight” rating and issued a $150.00 price target on shares of XPO in a research note on Thursday.
-Wells Fargo & Company dropped their price target on XPO from $125.00 to $119.00 and set an “overweight” rating for the company in a research note on Thursday.
-Finally, Benchmark reaffirmed a “buy” rating and issued a $140.00 price target on shares of XPO in a research note on Friday, August 2nd.
+Susquehanna reduced their price target on shares of XPO from $160.00 to $145.00 and set a “positive” rating on the stock in a research report on Wednesday, June 12th.
+JPMorgan Chase & Co. reduced their price target on shares of XPO from $147.00 to $143.00 and set an “overweight” rating on the stock in a research report on Friday.
+Bank of America reduced their price target on shares of XPO from $135.00 to $134.00 and set a “buy” rating on the stock in a research report on Monday, July 22nd.
+Finally, Stephens reissued an “overweight” rating and set a $150.00 price objective on shares of XPO in a research note on Thursday.

 Check Out Our Latest Report on XPO